-Of particular interest to this Committee are concerns about whether some of the external data sets that are being used in predictive models might contain hidden biases or serve as proxies for prohibited characteristics.
-The list of protected classes varies from state to state.
-While all prohibit discrimination on the basis of race, some states have added other prohibitions such as gender, marital status, and education.
+Of particular interest to this Special Committee are concerns about whether some of the external data sets that are being used in setting insurance rates might contain hidden biases or serve as proxies for prohibited characteristics.

 ASOP No. 23, Data Quality, states that an actuary should review data for reasonableness and consistency, unless, in the actuary's professional judgment, such review is not necessary or practical.
 Oftentimes, there are practical limitations to what the individual actuary can do to review the growing volume of available data.